mathieu/decisions-on-ml/ml-model-static-hosting/README.md

 Fill input parameters in the UI to execute the REST endpoint.
 ![Flow](../docs/images/ml-model-stating-hosting-screen-3.png "Prediction inputs")

+After hitting the execute button you then gets the following screen.
 ![Flow](../docs/images/ml-model-stating-hosting-screen-4.png "Prediction results")

 Congratulations!
 You obtained a risk score computed by the scikit-learn ML model.